Master of Veterinary Science (MVSc): Career Path

 Eligibility

-To be eligible for the Master of Veterinary Science (MVSc) program, individuals typically need to have completed a Doctor of Veterinary Medicine (DVM) degree or its equivalent from an accredited institution and have at least one year of clinical experience.
-Some programs may also require applicants to pass a qualifying exam or meet other requirements.
+To be eligible for the Master of Veterinary Science (MVSc) program, individuals must have completed a Doctor of Veterinary Medicine (DVM) degree or equivalent from an accredited institution and have at least one year of clinical experience.
+Some programs may require applicants to pass a qualifying exam or meet other requirements.

 In addition to these basic requirements, applicants to the MVSc program may also need to meet certain academic and personal criteria, such as:

-• A minimum GPA: Most programs require applicants to have a minimum grade point average (GPA) in their undergraduate and/or veterinary degree.
+• A minimum GPA: Most programs require applicants to have a minimum grade point average (GPA) in their undergraduate and veterinary degrees.

 • Letters of recommendation: Some programs require applicants to provide letters of recommendation from professors or other professionals who can speak to their academic and professional abilities.